influentialpublishers/jigawatt/README.md

 #### transform
 **`transform :: Request -> Data -> Object`**

-- Can piece together data into a new object

 `transform` is used to structure the incoming data in a unique way.
 Remember that `transform` is optional, and if omitted, the Jigawatt middleware simply returns the raw results.